Pistol shooter at Camp Perry

 AZ shooters at Perry

-The National Matches for Bullseye shooting have been held by the NRA at
+The National Matches for Bullseye shooting have been held by the

 Camp Perry, OH for decades.
-In order to accomodate so many rifle and
+In order to accomodate so many rifle

 pistol events, in recent years the NRA has set up a National

-Championships program for rifle at Camp Atterbury, IN and in 2020 the
+Championships program for rifle at Camp Atterbury, IN and in

 NRA bullseye pistol championships will move there.
-CMP will continue
+CMP will

 with pistol events at Camp Perry, where they still hold the best